cased/supersonic/README.md

 #### 4. Multiple File Updates (`create_pr_from_files`)

-Use you have multiple local files to propose as changes.
+Use if you have multiple local files to propose as changes.
 You use `files` here, which is a dictionary mapping local file paths to your desired upstream file paths.